posener/posener.github.io/_posts/2018-06-16-go-swagger.md

 }
 ```

-For our convenience, the generated code include responses that we defined in the `swagger.yaml` file, for every operation.
+For our convenience, the generated code includes responses for every operation that we defined in the `swagger.yaml` file.
 Let's return a fixed list of pets for that API, and filter it by kind if the kind keyword was given in the query string.

 ```go